-You may be a performer with good physical and vocal skills, for example, wishing to extend your ability to create new work through contact with puppetry and object theatre, writers and directors.
+Students on this course may be a performer with good physical and vocal skills, for example, wishing to extend their ability to create new work through contact with puppetry and object theatre, writers and directors.

-You may be a dramaturg, wishing to develop your academic knowledge with others in the rehearsal room; or you may be a designer – with experience in lighting, sound, scenography, or visual media for performance – wishing to work with colleagues in non-hierarchical situations.
+Or a student may be a dramaturg, wishing to develop academic knowledge with others in the rehearsal room; or a designer with experience in lighting, sound, scenography, or visual media for performance wishing to work with colleagues in non-hierarchical situations.

-You may bring your knowledge and experience from another academic discipline – such as science and mathematics, film and animation, anthropology, choreography, or composition – which you are keen to develop in an experimental theatre-making environment, through improvisation and play.
+Participants may bring knowledge and experience from another academic discipline, such as science and mathematics, film and animation, anthropology, choreography, or composition, which they are keen to develop in an experimental theatre-making environment, through improvisation and play.

-While your practical and research interests arise from particular disciplines, your engagement with this course will be as a participant in an innovative collaborative laboratory for practical experiment.
+While practical and research interests arise from particular disciplines, engagement with this course will be as a participant in an innovative collaborative laboratory for practical experiment.

-Your experience during the year will develop from the intensive workshop atmosphere of Term One; through learning to research and extend your own practice in Term Two; to launching your own company or approach to making new work in Term Three; and finally taking your work to an audience of your choice beyond Central in Term Four.
+Experience during the year will develop from the intensive workshop atmosphere of Term One, through learning to research and extending practice in Term Two, to launching a company or approach to making new work in Term Three, and finally taking work to an audience of choice beyond Central in Term Four.

-Throughout the year, you will be supported in developing your ability to document and disseminate your explorations and produce new work within a variety of institutional contexts.
-Building on the tradition of theatre-making as a communicative medium of exchange, you will also have the opportunity to look at web-based technologies and digital mediums appropriate to the development and representation of your work, or choose from one of the other MA options available at Central.
+Throughout the year, participants will be supported in developing the ability to document and disseminate their explorations and produce new work within a variety of institutional contexts.
+Building on the tradition of theatre-making as a communicative medium of exchange, they will also have the opportunity to look at web-based technologies and digital mediums appropriate to the development and representation of their work, or choose from one of the other MA options available at Central on some courses.

 One of the productions from the course was recently performed at Project Istropolitana - the 19th International Festival of Theatre Schools in Bratislava, Slovakia - selected ‘to present the best performances, created by students of theatre schools, future professionals in the field of theatre and performing arts, from all over the world.’